Sulfur Chemistry in the Atmospheres of Warm and Hot Jupiters: Introduction

 We need models to be able to investigate the effects of sulfur on exoplanet atmospheres.
 One way of modelling the atmosphere of planets is through the use of chemical kinetics models.
 These exist in the form of 1-D (e.g., \citealt{Moses2011, Venot2012, Rimmer2016, Tsai2017}), 2-D (e.g., \citealt{Agundez2014}) and 3-D (e.g. \citealt{Drummond2018}) models.
 The 1-D models take a network of possible chemical reactions within an atmosphere and a temperature profile of the atmosphere to produce abundance profiles of chemical species.
 These models are frequently combined with prescriptions for diffusion and include a UV flux applied to the top of the model, to allow a full disequilibrium model to be created.
 Atmospheric models are obtained by computing these models until they reach a converged steady-state condition.

 Throughout the last few decades, chemical models of exoplanetary atmospheres have grown more detailed and complex.
 What had begun as equilibrium models containing limited molecular species made of only a few elements in small chemical networks (e.g., \citealt{Lodders2002,Liang2003,Zahnle2009}) have evolved into large photo-kinetic models containing hundreds of molecular species made of many elements in chemical networks with thousands of reactions (\citealt{Moses2011,Venot2012,Rimmer2016}).
 The focus of this work is to continue this evolution.
-We do so by introducing a new element, sulfur, to the model and to the network, both described in our previous paper (\citealt{Hobbs2019}).
+We do so by introducing a new element, sulfur, to the model and to the network described in our previous paper (\citealt{Hobbs2019}).
 In this way we can produce a tested and validated network of sulfur chemistry.
 In this work we apply the network to hot and warm Jupiters.
 By doing so, we can investigate the importance of sulfur in the atmospheres of exoplanets in both the context of sulfur itself and the way it impacts carbon and oxygen chemistry.
+It was found in the work of \cite{Zahnle2016} that sulfur photo-chemistry in the atmosphere of the warm Jupiter 51 Eri b was the source of a large number of radicals that went on to catalyse other chemistry.
+This was a possible explanation for the difference in the \ce{CO2} abundance found for 51 Eri b between the sulfur-free models of \cite{Moses2016} and the sulfurous models of \cite{Zahnle2016}.
+We revisit 51 Eri b with our own model, as well as the hot Jupiter HD 209458b, to determine whether we can identify what role sulfur plays in the chemistry of both warm and hot Jupiters.

 We begin with a brief overview of the model we're using.
-In Section \ref{Section3} we validate our network for pure thermo-chemical equilibrium and compare our model against the sulfur model of \cite{Zahnle2009}.
+In Section \ref{Section3} we validate our network for pure thermo-chemical equilibrium and compare our model against the sulfur model of \cite{Wang2017} and \cite{Zahnle2016}.
 Section \ref{Section4} contains our analysis of the sulfur chemistry occurring in the atmospheres of hot Jupiters, and shows which pathways in our network lead to such chemistry occurring.
 In Section \ref{Section5}, we examine how sulfur can affect the chemistry of other, non-sulfur species in both warm and hot Jupiters.
 We discuss our findings and review what we have discovered in Section \ref{Section6}.